caroldacfontana/caroldacfontana.github.io/_posts/2024-12-31-vm-vagrant.md

 ---

-1. **Download Oracle VM VirtualBox and install it on your local machine.
+**1. Download Oracle VM VirtualBox and install it on your local machine.
 You can choose from various types of OS.**

 [CLICK HERE to download Oracle VM](https://www.virtualbox.org/wiki/Downloads)

-2. **Download and install Vagrant on your machine.**
+**2. Download and install Vagrant on your machine.**

 [CLICK HERE to download Vagrant](https://developer.hashicorp.com/vagrant/install#linux)